 2.7.
 Policy and Procedures R587, Contract and Lease-purchase Financing

-3.1.
-General Policy: It is the general policy and expectation of the Board of Regents that nontraditional arrangements for development of facilities on campuses of institutions in the Utah System of Higher Education will be used sparingly and only where specific and unusual circumstances clearly so warrant.
+R712-3.
+General Policy: It is the general policy and expectation of the Board of Higher Education that nontraditional arrangements for development of facilities on campuses of institutions in the Utah System of Higher Education will be used sparingly and only where specific and unusual circumstances clearly so warrant.

 5.1.
 Program Benefits or Broad Public Purpose: The proposed arrangement provides significant benefits to the program, students, faculty, or staff of the institution, or serves a broad public interest that could not be served as well any other way;